kushalbhatia/duplicate-files/README.md

-# A simple yet powerful program that searches for unique sorted duplicate hashed files on ur computer
+# A simple yet powerful program that searches for unique sorted duplicate hashed files on your computer

 1. Import os, hashlib and timeit modules